-BASIS OF FEE: We use four fee agreements: 1) no fee for initial consultation, 2) initial retainer for new clients, 3) ongoing basic client fee, and 4) other agreed service fees.
-These fees are listed on the Pricing page and are incorporated into this agreement.
-The fee for all other services is agreed separately in writing between us in an electronic quotation, invoice or Work Plan email that becomes part of this agreement by reference.
+BASIS OF FEE: Fees are agreed in writing, in advance.
+Basic fees are listed on the Pricing page and are incorporated into this agreement.
+The fee for all other services is agreed separately in writing between us in an electronic quotation, invoice, or Work Plan, that becomes part of this agreement by reference.

 IF THE FEE IS NOT AGREED IN ADVANCE: Ideally, all fees would be known and agreed on in advance.
-In real life, we often do not know the work that is involved ahead or the cost of completing required tasks.
-I may offer to perform a service before a fee is agreed because of a rush in our schedules or because there is a deadline required for the work.
-In this case I will invoice the normal amount of the fee as listed on the Pricing Page and will include a note on the retained invoice that says that costs more than that amount are not valid until you approve.
-In other words, if we do not agree on a fee in advance, then the risk of costing more than the retainer is entirely on me.
+In real practice, however, sometimes we do not know the extent of the work, the fee details, or we temporarily lose communication.
+Also, I may offer to perform a service before a fee is agreed because of a rush in our schedules or because there is a deadline required for the work.
+In this case I will invoice the normal amount of the fee as listed on the Pricing Page and will include a note on the invoice that says that fees billed more than that amount agreed are not valid until and unless you approve.
+In other words, if we do not agree on a fee in advance, then the risk is entirely on me.

-EFFECT OF DELAY OR RUSH: If the timing of the work plan is changed, for example because there is a delay or obstacle to receiving information or arranging a conversation, then the work plan may be changed by necessity and the fee may be raised by agreement to include a surcharge during rush periods that typically occur before tax filing deadlines.
+EFFECT OF DELAY OR RUSH: If the timing of the work plan is changed, for example because there is a delay or obstacle to receiving information or arranging a conversation, then the work plan may be changed by necessity and the fee may be changed accordingly.
+This typically occurs before tax filing deadlines.

-ADVANCE RETAINER FEE PAYMENT: Most work for a new client requires advance payment. $1,000 is the most typical retainer but may vary depending on our unique circumstances.
+ADVANCE RETAINER FEE PAYMENT: Most services require advance payment.
+This is addresses in the work plan. $1,000 is the most typical retainer but may vary depending on our unique circumstances.
 In cases where a higher advance payment is requested, it is intended to cover a minimum risk or liability we assume in accepting the engagement and is not an advance payment for services not yet provided.